EURO CRIME

 • de Paz, Pedro author of 'The Man Who Killed Durruti'.
 NB. website is in Spanish.

-• Dean, Anna publisher's website for the author of the Miss Dido Kent series set in Regency times.
+• Dean, Anna author of the Miss Dido Kent series set in Regency times.

-• Denby, Joolz a CWA prize winnner, her fourth novel is out in 2006.
+• Denby, Joolz a CWA prize winner, her fourth novel is out in 2006.

 • Dexter, Colin The Official Inspector Morse Website.